kim82/ha_lowestchargeprice/README.md

 - Add the template
   Change the timespanInHours and beforeHour int the template to fit your needs

-timespanInHours: defines how many consequently hours the price spans
+timespanInHours: defines how many consequently hours the price spans.

 beforeHour: defines the hour, when the charge should be finished (ex: 7 if the charge should be finished before 7:00)